marcosdumay/acme-kitchen-sink/README.md

 Code should preferentially have names that do not conflict with well used libraries, so people can better play with and evaluate it.
-When unsure, feel free to add `Acme` modules at any namespace, and try to keep extensions restricted to modules and non-conflicting.
+When unsure, feel free to add `Acme` modules at any namespace.

+Try to keep extensions restricted to modules and non-conflicting.

 This library is compiled with -Wall.
 Feel free to disable warnings in modules when necessary.
 Just don't let them spill into the terminal.